 - Stay in constant contact with your doctor

-Recovery varies with each patient, depending on health, age and elasticity of skin among other factors.
+Recovery for a Tummy Tuck varies with each patient, depending on health, age and elasticity of skin among other factors.
 Remember to prepare with the appropriate care and time off work.

 It is crucial to follow your doctor’s orders for a safe recovery.
 During the first days of surgery, it is recommend to take short walks to stimulate circulation although you might not be able to stand upright, and avoid sitting for lengthy periods of time.
 Certain activities should be avoided altogether to reduce the chances of bleeding and swelling, such as lifting, bending and straining.
 For the first six weeks, avoid any strenuous activity.
 In addition, you should have specific instructions from your surgeon on how you should lay down.
 Medication will be prescribed by your surgeon to help alleviate any pain and discomfort.